teivah/100-go-mistakes/README.md

 ## About the Author

-Teiva Harsanyi is a senior software engineer at Docker 🐳.
-He worked in various domains, including insurance, transportation, and safety-critical industries like air traffic management.
+Teiva Harsanyi is a senior software engineer at Google.
+He has worked in various domains, including insurance, transportation, and safety-critical industries like air traffic management.
 He is passionate about Go and how to design and implement reliable applications.

-## Resources
+## External Resources

 🇬🇧
 * How to make mistakes in Go (Go Time - episode #190)